TL;DR

 causal_data.csv

-Problem with causal_data.csv
+Problem during import data: with causal_data.csv

 When importing causal_data.csv, DBeaver may incorrectly detect the data type of the display column.
 As a result, the import process can fail due to data type conversion errors.